pfrazee/electron-app-env/README.md

 EAppEnv's `BrowserWindow` will be sandboxed with standard web-security.

-Unfortunately, we don't have a node sandbox tool at our disposal yet, and so the backend process is given full access to node APIs.
+Unfortunately, we don't have a node sandbox tool at our disposal yet, and so the backend process is given full access to node APIs, as a regular process.
-This will have to be a temporary condition!
-Once a backend sandbox is available, EAppEnv will be able to install apps much more freely, and better protect users, which is always a good thing.

 ### Web / EAppEnv Portability